billfitzgerald/infosec-primer/testing_scenarios.md

 However, there are no hard and fast rules governing the names of cookies.
 Many authentication cookie names are unique to the service, and may not be named in a way to make it clear it's a session/authentication cookie.

-To read and search for cookies, use the Advanced Cookie Manager described in Section C3 [Installing and Using Advanced Cookie Manager](getting_started.md#h.toolkit-adv-cookie-manager).
+To read and search for cookies, use the Advanced Cookie Manager described in Section C3 [Installing and Using an Advanced Cookie Manager](getting_started.md#h.toolkit-adv-cookie-manager).

 To confirm that a cookie is an authentication cookie, or to search for it in case the name is not apparent, log in to the web site.